IBM/ibm_zos_zosmf/docs/source/modules/zmf_dataset_copy.rst

 Synopsis
 --------
-- Copy data from Ansible control node to a sequential data set, or a member of a partitioned data set (PDS or PDSE) on the remote z/OS system.
+- Copy data from Ansible control node to a sequential data set, or a member of a partitioned data set (PDS or PDSE) on z/OS system.
-- Copy file or data set from the remote z/OS system to a data set or member on the remote z/OS system.
+- Copy file or data set from z/OS system to a data set or member on z/OS system.
 - If the target data set or member already exists, it can be overwritten.
-- If the target data set does not exist, it can be allocated based on *dataset_model*, the size of the local data, or the remote source data set.
+- If the target data set does not exist, it can be allocated based on *dataset_create_like*, the size of the local data, or the source data set.
 - If the target member does not exist, it can be created.